precillieo/Can-You-Solve-a-Problem/CONTRIBUTING.md

 <img align="left" width="300" src="https://firstcontributions.github.io/assets/Readme/copy-to-clipboard.png" alt="copy URL to clipboard" />

-After the fork is done, the fourth step is to clone the remote repository (forked) to your machine.
-Go to Code bottom

-Write in the terminal the command:
+After the fork is done, the next step is to clone the remote repository (forked) to your machine.
+Go to Code bottom, copy the path and write in the terminal the command:

 ```
 git clone git@github.com:YOUR-USER-NAME/NAME-REPO.git